 How do credit cards work in the UK?

-Cash withdrawal rate – This is the rate of interest that you will be charged for any cash withdrawals made with your card.
+- Cash withdrawal rate – This is the rate of interest that you will be charged for any cash withdrawals made with your card.
 It is very important to note that with cash withdrawals interest is charged from day one, so it is advisable to avoid using this function if possible.

-Late payment fee – This fee is charged if you miss a monthly payment.
+- Late payment fee – This fee is charged if you miss a monthly payment.

-Overlimit fee – This fee is applied if you exceed your credit limit.
+- Overlimit fee – This fee is applied if you exceed your credit limit.

-Cash transaction fee – This is a fee applied to any cash withdrawals you make using your credit card.
+- Cash transaction fee – This is a fee applied to any cash withdrawals you make using your credit card.
 This is on top of any interest charges.

-Non-sterling transaction fee – This is a fee for any transactions you make abroad or in a different currency.
+- Non-sterling transaction fee – This is a fee for any transactions you make abroad or in a different currency.

 Some cards have other fees attached, such as balance transfer fees or money transfer fees, but that depends on what type of card you have.
-Similarly, some cards, typically reward cards, could have an annual fee.

-Types of credit cards
+What types of credit cards are there?

 A 0% purchases credit card offers you an interest-free period on your purchases.
 With this type of card, you can make a large purchase and pay it off over a period of time without incurring any interest charges.

-0% balance transfers
+0% balance transfer cards

-0% money transfers
+0% money transfer cards

 A 0% money transfer card is similar to a balance transfer card.
-It enables you to transfer money from your credit card to your current account, essentially providing yourself with an interest-free loan.
+It enables you to transfer money from your credit card to your current account, essentially providing you with an interest-free loan.
 Once again, transfers usually have fees attached.